 The Society for Mining, Metallurgy, & Exploration Inc. (SME) is a professional society (nonprofit 501(c)(3) corporation), whose over 15,000 members represent all professionals serving the minerals industry in more than 85 countries.
-SME members are engineers, geologists, metallurgists, educators, students and researchers.
+SME members include engineers, geologists, metallurgists, educators, students and researchers.
 SME advances the worldwide minerals community through information exchange and professional development.
 SME's staff is located in Englewood, Colorado.

 Click here to visit the SME website.